Masterminds/log-go/README.md

 libraries along with reference implementation wrappers for logrus, zap, the Go standard library package, and for a CLI.

 *_Note: this codebase is under active development.
-Consider it pre-alpha code._*
+Consider it beta code._*

 ## The Problem